Couples Bucket List: 77 Ideas for Exceptional Travel Experiences

 This might be my favorite hotel.

-44- Hike from One Colorful Town to Another in Cinque Terre, Italy
+44- Hike the Colorful Towns in Cinque Terre

 Colorful village of Vernazza in Italy